Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Materials and Methods

-Once the disease classifier is activated by master, it will take the master state $s_t$ as input and output a vector $\bold{p}\in \mathbb{R}^{|\mathit{D}|}$, which represents the probability distribution over all diseases.The disease with highest probability will be returned to the user as the diagnosis result.
-Two layers of Multi-Layered Perceptron (MLP) is utilized here for the disease diagnosis.
+Once the disease classifier is activated by the master, it will take the symptom information as input and output a vector $\bold{p}\in \mathbb{R}^{|\mathit{D}|}$, which represents the probability distribution over all diseases.
+The disease with the highest probability will be returned to the user as the diagnosis result.
+Also, the disease classifier will be jointly trained with the master and worker through supervised learning.